sboorlagadda/base-tutorial/README.md

     }
     ```

-1. Save & Retrieve your data
+1. Save & Read your data
     ```
     //Save
     let data = new Map();